 Varsity: When a student qualifies for a letter in a major sport he/she will be presented with a school letter "H" (8" size) and a certificate.
 Only one letter will be presented to a student with recognition for all sports participated in, on the same letter.
 After a student has received his/her first major letter he/she will receive certificates for each additional sport in which he/she qualifies.
 Sports seasons are identified as fall sports, winter sports, and spring sports.
-Students may earn only one letter per sports season.
-Students are expected to attend every practice and game session per sports season.
+Letter winners are expected to attend every practice and game session per seasons.
+In a rare instance in which a student-athlete participated in two sports in the same season, letter recognition will be determined collaboratively between both athletic coaches and the administration.